-RSM Design’s approach to architectural and environmental graphics is rooted in the idea of the human need for Certainty, Variety and Delight (link to blog post).
+RSM Design’s approach to architectural and environmental graphics is rooted in the idea of the human need for Certainty, Variety and Delight.
 While the umbrella brand of residential projects should be consistent, we find that amenities spaces are an excellent opportunity for the brand to communicate a sense of needed variety.

 Whether it’s an on-site tasting room, golf-simulator, or a pickle bar court, these amenities are key drivers in the decision making process for choosing a home.